Tyre Guide – Everything You Need to Know about Tyres

 Find out more about how tyres are made.

 *20%/11,000km higher mileage than next best tested competitor.
 Mileage (i.e., until legal treadwear limit is reached) compared to four latest designs from competitors in summer HP segment (Michelin Primacy 4, Continental PremiumContact 6, Bridgestone Turanza T005, Pirelli Cinturato P7 Blue).
 Tested by TÜV SÜD Product Service GmbH in November 2019 by order of Goodyear.
-Tire size tested: 205/55R16 91V; Test car: VW Golf Mk7; Test location: open roads in central Germany.
+Tyre size tested: 205/55R16 91V; Test car: VW Golf Mk7; Test location: open roads in central Germany.
 Report number: 713171748.
 Full report available at: Tyre Test Reports

 Find a Tyre